Castor Maritime Stock to Reverse Split on Wednesday, March 27th (NASDAQ:CTRM)

-Shares of Castor Maritime Inc. (NASDAQ:CTRM – Free Report) are set to reverse split on the morning of Wednesday, March 27th.
+Castor Maritime Inc. (NASDAQ:CTRM – Free Report) shares are going to reverse split on Wednesday, March 27th.
 The 1-10 reverse split was announced on Wednesday, March 27th.
 The number of shares owned by shareholders will be adjusted after the market closes on Wednesday, March 27th.

-Castor Maritime (NASDAQ:CTRM – Get Free Report) last released its earnings results on Thursday, February 8th.
-The company reported $0.10 earnings per share (EPS) for the quarter.
-The company had revenue of $26.36 million for the quarter.
-Castor Maritime had a net margin of 39.63% and a return on equity of 6.39%.
+Castor Maritime (NASDAQ:CTRM – Get Free Report) last announced its earnings results on Thursday, February 8th.
+The company reported $0.10 EPS for the quarter.
+The business had revenue of $26.36 million for the quarter.
+Castor Maritime had a return on equity of 6.39% and a net margin of 39.63%.

 Castor Maritime Company Profile